 Section 1.
-The City Council hereby adopts the UGB amendment, as described in the North Plains Urban Growth Boundary Expansion: Final Report, attached hereto as Exhibit A, as modified by the Planning Commission Recommendation, attached hereto as Exhibit B. The City Council also hereby adopts the Comprehensive Plan text amendments described in Exhibit C, attached hereto.
+Based on the testimony and evidence in the record, the City Council hereby adopts the UGB amendment as described in the North Plains Urban Growth Boundary Expansion Final Report, attached hereto as Exhibit A. The City Council also hereby adopts the Comprehensive Plan text amendments described in Exhibit B, attached hereto.